 Even if the AAT decided to affirm or agree with the Department to either refuse you a visa or cancel your visa, you can still request the Minister to intervene and grant you a visa (click here to learn how to seek ministerial intervention).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help with your AAT application to review the Department’s Decision (click here to learn more).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation PDWL to help with your AAT application to review the Department’s Decision (click here to learn more).

 041 222 4020 or WeChat: AUDvisa